Swiss International Air Lines: Inflight service

 On European flights, Swiss serves drinks.
 Depending on the time of day and the duration of the flight, Swiss may also serve snacks.
 Cold snacks are served on shorter flights, and hot ones on longer flights.
-Economy class service includes sandwiches from a Swiss bakery.
-A small bar of Swiss chocolate branded with the word "SWISS" and the distinctive tail fin is provided to passengers before landing on all flights.
-For its services to and from Geneva Airport on Airbus A220 aircraft a buy on board system called Swiss Saveurs is available.
+Economy class on short-haul flights only include a bottle of water and a small bar of Swiss chocolate branded with the word "SWISS" and the distinctive tail fin is provided to passengers before landing on all flights.
+For its short- to mid-haul flight out of Geneva Airport and Zürich Airport, SWISS offers a culinary buy-on-board system called Swiss Saveurs.

 Trains and buses

-Swiss' Airtrain service allows passengers to take any SBB train at no extra charge from Zurich Airport to Basel SBB railway station and Lugano railway station.
+Swiss' SWISS Air Rail service allows passengers to take any SBB train at no extra charge from Zurich Airport to Basel SBB railway station and Lugano railway station.
 Swiss previously operated a Swissbus service from Ottawa Railway Station to Montréal–Trudeau airport in Montreal.

 Destinations

 Codeshare agreements

 Swiss codeshares with the following airlines: